Avtar Singh Brahma: Following Brahampura incident

 On 15 January 1987, Avtar Singh’s planned assassination of Lieutenant Colonel Sant Singh Bhullar was conducted.
 Bhullar attacked a Gurdwara in Sri Muktsar Sahib as part of Operation Blue Star.
 10 KLF members with sub machine guns and pistols had broken into Bhullar’s home and killed him in a burst fire.
 His sister-in-law was also killed.
 Three others were injured.
 They left behind a note from Avtar Singh Brahma claiming responsibility.
 The note blamed Bhullar for, "..the desecration of the Sikh historic temple at Mukstar".

 Avtar Singh Brahma claimed responsibility for killing Pahar Singh and his wife.
 Pahar was a KLF Lieutenant General.
 Brahma claimed that they had broken KLF’s rules and began to kill innocents as well as extorting people.

 Under Avtar Singh senior KLF members launched an attack in September 1987.
 The target was Sub-Inspector Mith Singh.
 Mith Singh had been hand-picked by then chief of Punjab Police Julio F. Riberio.
 He was picked to deal with Avtar Singh’s Lieutenant-General Gurjant Singh Budhsinghwala.
 Mith Singh had been accused of police brutality and targeting Budhsinghwala’s family.
 Mith Singh had dragged Budhsinghwala’s father by his hair in a public humiliation.
 Budhsinghwala began plotting to kill Mith Singh in revenge for his actions with Husan Singh.
 The attack was carried out by Budshinghwala and fellow Sikh militants on 15 September 1987 at around 9 in the morning.
 Mith Singh was shot while he was walking along with his guard a police constable.
 Both of their guns were taken by Budhsinghwala.
 In the crossfire a schoolboy was also killed and 5 others were injured.
 The killing is said to have greatly alarmed Punjab Chief of Police Riberio.
 Mith Singh was one of his best and most loyal officers.

 On 1 November 1987, Avtar Singh Brahma claimed responsibility for the killing of 2 CRPF jawans in an ambush the day before near Kabirpur.

 On 6 November 1987, Brahma killed Deputy Superintendent of Police (DSP) Tara Chand.
 Chand was killed in the Jagraon area.

-One of Brahma’s most major actions was the killing of Senior Superintendent of Police Avinder Singh Brar and Superintendent of Police (Headquarters) KRS Gill on 14 December 1987.
+One of Brahma’s most major actions under his leadership was the killing of Senior Superintendent of Police Avinder Singh Brar and Superintendent of Police (Headquarters) KRS Gill on 14 December 1987 which was masterminded by his lieutenant Budhsinghwala.